QODIO/ease-doc/Reference.md

 {% set foo = 'foo' ~ 'bar' %}
 ```

-> Note that loops are scoped in Twig; therefore a variable declared inside a for loop is not accessible outside the loop itself:
+> Note that loops are, for security reasons, scoped in Ease Template; therefore a variable declared inside a for loop is not accessible outside the loop itself:

 ```twig
 {% for item in list %}